 While beautiful and affordable, there are quite a few issues when using wood decking.
 One of the biggest concerns is moisture damage.
 When exposed to moisture, most wood varieties will have fungi growth, which will eventually cause rotting.
 It can also cause the wood to warp, which is irreversible in most cases.
 For this reason, many opt to use non-wood decking instead.

 There are a few varieties of non-wood decking materials you can choose from, and each has its ups and downs.
 Consider these three of the best and most popular non-wood decking materials today.

 PVC, which stands for polyvinyl chloride, is a thermoplastic used for various applications in construction.
 PVC decking, also known as vinyl decking or plastic decking, uses boards made out of pure plastic.
 Because of this, PVC decks don’t suffer the issues you may encounter when using wood.

-Because of its makeup, PVC decks are waterproof and resistant against moisture.
+Because of their makeup, PVC decks are waterproof and resistant to moisture.
 They don’t splinter or rot like wood.
-They are also slightly lighter, making them easy to transport and install.
-Plastic decking also is low-maintenance, not needing any staining, sealing, or painting.
+They are also slightly lighter, making them easier to transport and install.
+Plastic decking is also low-maintenance and does not require any staining, sealing, or painting.
 While it’s more expensive than wood, the upkeep cost makes up for it.
 Over time, you will spend less on a plastic deck compared to a high-maintenance wooden deck.

 Composite Decking Materials

 Another popular option that you can choose is composites.
 Despite what many people may think, composites are not pure plastic decking.
-Unlike PVC, composites use both wood and plastic fibres, much to its benefits.
+Unlike PVC, composites use both wood and plastic fibres, much to their benefit.

 But perhaps the most notable difference between PVC and composites is its appearance and aesthetics.
 While vinyl decks look synthetic and polished, composite decks appear more natural, rustic, and wood-like.
 Because of this, composites are a top choice among homeowners and professional builders.